gengstrand/clojure-news-feed/client/mobile/feed/src/pages/content/README.md

 # Content

 The content page is a simple page meant for text content.
+It is currently not reachable in the GUI.